Trudeau says Canadians are 'shocked' by news of explosion in Manchester

-Prime Minister Justin Trudeau says Canadians “are shocked by the news of the horrific attack in Manchester.”
+Prime Minister Justin Trudeau says Canadians “are shocked by the news of the horrific attack in Manchester” and that federal officials are “still in the process of determining whether any Canadians have been impacted by this event.”

-Police in the English city say 19 people were killed and at least 50 injured by an explosion at a concert by American pop star Ariana Grande on Monday night.
+Trudeau issued a statement after police in the English city said 19 people were killed and at least 50 injured by an explosion at a concert by American pop star Ariana Grande on Monday night.

 Local authorities say they are treating the incident as a terrorist attack.

-In a brief statement posted on Twitter, Trudeau asks Canadians to “keep the victims & their families in your thoughts.”
+There was no immediate claim of responsibility.

+Trudeau said he was “devastated” when he heard about the “innocent victims who were killed or injured ... many of them far too young.”

+Read more: At least 19 dead after explosion at Ariana Grande concert in Manchester

 Public Safety Minister Ralph Goodale earlier expressed concern over what he called “brutal attacks” in northern England.